grnet/kamaki/docs/commands.rst

     copy          :  Copy an object
     create        :  Create a container
-    delete        :  Delete a container [or an object] delgroup      :  Delete a user group on an account delmeta       :  Delete an existing metadatum of account [, container [or object]]
+    delete        :  Delete a container [or an object] delgroup      :  Delete a user group
+    delmeta       :  Delete an existing metadatum for an account [, container [or object]]
     delpermissions:  Delete all sharing permissions
     download      :  Download a file
-    group         :  Get user groups details for account hashmap       :  Get the hashmap of an object info          :  Get information for account [, container [or object]] list          :  List containers, object trees or objects in a directory
+    group         :  Get user groups details
+    hashmap       :  Get the hashmap of an object info          :  Get information for account [, container [or object]] list          :  List containers, object trees or objects in a directory